 WiseEnergy is the operating asset management division of the NEC Group.
-The Company has appointed WiseEnergy UK on an arm's length basis, in respect of each underlying SPV to manage the underlying solar assets.
-Accordingly, WiseEnergy UK is responsible for managing all operation and maintenance service providers, suppliers, creditors and debtors relating to such SPVs as well as portfolio monitoring and reporting.
+The Company currently intends that WiseEnergy UK will be appointed, on an arm's length basis, in respect of each underlying SPV to manage the underlying solar assets.
+Accordingly, WiseEnergy UK will have responsibility for managing all operation and maintenance service providers, suppliers, creditors and debtors relating to such SPVs as well as portfolio monitoring and reporting.
 WiseEnergy will also provide these services in respect of joint ventures in which the Group participates, and to entities in which the Group has a majority interest.

-The Group also bears project costs in connection with its investments.
+The Group will also bear project costs in connection with its investments.
 These project costs will cover the performance of the operating asset management and reporting activities that are essential to ensuring optimal performance of each project's assets.
-These project costs include the arm's length fees and expenses of WiseEnergy for performing for the Group the operating asset monitoring and reporting activities typically required in projects of the type intended to be acquired by the Company.
+These project costs will include the arm's length fees and expenses of WiseEnergy for performing for the Group the operating asset monitoring and reporting activities typically required in projects of the type intended to be acquired by the Company.